rbgo404/Qwen2.5-Coder-32B-Instruct-pydantic/README.md

 # Tutorial - Deploy Qwen2.5-Coder-32B-Instruct using Inferless
+[Qwen2.5-Coder-32B-Instruct](https://huggingface.co/qwen/Qwen2.5-Coder-32B-Instruct) is a SOTA coder LLM developed by Alibaba Cloud's Qwen team.
+This model is part of the Qwen2.5 series and is tailored for instruction-based tasks, particularly in code generation, reasoning, and repair.
-[Ministral-8B-Instruct](https://huggingface.co/qwen/Qwen2.5-Coder-32B-Instruct) is an LLM developed by Mistral AI, specifically designed for instruction-based tasks.
-It features a dense transformer architecture with 8 billion parameters, 36 layers, context window of 128k tokens and vocabulary size of 131k, using the V3-Tekken tokenizer which allows it to process extensive inputs effectively.
-The model supports function calling, enhancing its ability to perform specific tasks based on user instructions.
+It features a dense transformer architecture with 32.5 billion parameters, 64 layers, and supports a context length of up to 131,072 tokens, enabling it to handle extensive inputs effectively.
+The model utilizes the RoPE (Rotary Position Embedding) mechanism, SwiGLU activation functions, RMSNorm normalization, and Attention QKV bias to enhance its performance.
+Additionally, Qwen2.5-Coder-32B-Instruct supports function calling, enhancing its ability to perform specific tasks based on user instructions.

 ## TL;DR:
-- Deployment of Ministral-8B-Instruct model using [vllm](https://github.com/vllm-project/vllm).
+- Deployment of Qwen2.5-Coder-32B-Instruct model using [vllm](https://github.com/vllm-project/vllm).
 - You can expect an average tokens/sec of `78.27` and a latency of `3.05 sec` for generating a text of `256` tokens.
 This setup has an average cold start time of `30.43 sec`.
 - Dependencies defined in `inferless-runtime-config.yaml`.
 - GitHub/GitLab template creation with `app.py`, `inferless-runtime-config.yaml` and `inferless.yaml`.